slint-ui/slint/README.md

  - **Lightweight**: We aim to provide a runtime that fits in a few MB.
 Minimize the RAM usage, and also be blazing fast.
  - **Straightforward**: We want to optimize as well for programmer and designer productivity.
-    Making it an agreeable experience to work with.
+    Making it an enjoyable experience to work with.
 We claim to use well thought idiomatic API for each target language.
     Provide well written documentation.
 And use of modern tools.
- - **Native**: We support many platform.
+ - **Native**: We support many platforms.
 From embedded devices, to desktop, including mobile and web.
 One should feel at home on each platform.
 Both the user and the developer.
 The appearance and look and feel should match was is expected of an application build for this platform.

- `<insert a few screenshot here>`
+ `<insert a few screenshots here>`

 ## [SixtyFps.cpp](api/sixtyfps-cpp)